 - Share with your partner what you plan to do to re-commit to your recovery.

 - After your partner has had an opportunity to respond to what you’ve shared, ask her if there is anything she would like from you to repair the breach in trust.
 For more information about trust-building and repair read my article Beginning Anew and Rebuilding Trust.

 Are you a clinician, counselor, or coach working with partners of sex addicts?
-My Moving Beyond Betrayal Clinicians & Coaches Online Course starts Thursday, April 20.
+My Moving Beyond Betrayal Clinicians & Coaches Online Course starts in Spring 2018.
 For more information, visit here.

 If you’d like to receive blog posts just as soon as they happen, enter your email address now in the Subscribe to Blog via Email form on the right of this page.

 All submitted comments are subject to editing to protect confidentiality and maintain anonymity.
 Submitted comments containing profanity, offensive language, or otherwise objectionable material will not be published.